ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   implementing replay protection.
 This must be done while processing the aggregation job, though which steps the checks are performed at is up to the implementation.
-The checks and storage require synchronization, so that if two aggregation jobs contianing the same report are processed, at most one instance of the report will be aggregated.
+The checks and storage require synchronization, so that if two aggregation jobs containing the same report are processed, at most one instance of the report will be aggregated.
 However, the interaction with the used-report storage does not necessarily have to be synchronized with the processing and storage for the remainder of the aggregation process.
 For